Skip to Main Content

 Protecting Freedom of Conscience from Government Discrimination Act

 The Act, codified at Miss.
-Code Ann. §§ 11-62-1-11-62-19, allows a religious organization to decide "whether or not to hire, terminate[,] or discipline an individual whose conduct or religious beliefs are inconsistent with those of the religious organization…" Miss.
+Code.
+Ann. §11-62-1 et seq., allows a religious organization to decide "whether or not to hire, terminate[,] or discipline an individual whose conduct or religious beliefs are inconsistent with those of the religious organization…" Miss.
 Code Ann. § 11-62-5(1)(b).
 The statute also prohibits state government from acting against an employer who establishes "sex-specific standards or policies concerning employee or student dress or grooming, or concerning access to restrooms, spas, baths, showers, dressing rooms, locker rooms[,] or other intimate facilities or settings" based on a sincerely held religious belief or moral conviction.
 Id. at (6).
 Notwithstanding, employers governed by Title VII of the Civil Rights Act of 1964 (those with 15 or more employees) should know that the Equal Employment Opportunity Commission (EEOC) has interpreted and enforced Title VII to prohibit discrimination based on religion, gender identity and expression, or sexual orientation.
 Moreover, reliance on contrary state law is not a defense to violating Title VII.

 WARN Laws

 Mississippi does not have a state act governing mass layoffs.
 However, the federal Worker Adjustment and Retraining Notification Act (WARN Act) requires employers to provide 60 days' notice before covered plant closings and mass layoffs.
 The notice must be provided to the affected employee or their representative (e.g., a union), appropriate local officials, and the state's dislocated worker unit.
-An employer who engages in a mass layoff and does not give its employees 60 days' notice of the impending job terminations is liable for up to 60 days' pay and benefits to those employees who lost their jobs.
+An employer who engages in a mass layoff and does not give their employees 60 days' notice of the impending job terminations may be liable for up to 60 days' pay and benefits to those employees who lost their jobs.

 Have Questions?